 Chair: Claire Bass, Humane Society International

-The key focus of the group is the #BetterDealForAnimals campaign, pushing the Government to bring forward, as a matter of urgency, legislation that recognises animals as sentient beings and ensures their protection post Brexit.
+The key focus of the Animal Welfare Strategy Group is our #BetterDealForAnimals campaign, pushing the Government to bring forward, as a matter of urgency, legislation that recognises animals as sentient beings and ensures their protection post Brexit.
 Led by Link, the campaign brings together 40 of the UK’s largest and most effective animal protection groups.

-Our petition, launched by singer and TV presenter Alesha Dixon, reached over 100,000 signatures earlier this year and is awaiting a debate in Parliament.
+Our petition, launched by singer and TV presenter Alesha Dixon, reached over 100,000 signatures and was debated in Parliament in March 2020.
 This, along with our YouGov polling, demonstrates the strength of public feeling on this issue.
-Furthermore, twenty-three high profile celebrities wrote to the Prime Minister, backing the campaign and urging her not to let animals become victims of Brexit.

 The Group also continues to provide a forum and resource for Link members where animal welfare is concerned, and invites all Groups and members to contact us for further information or advice.
 In May 2020 the Group hosted a symposium with the UK Centre for Animal Law on Brexit and Animal Welfare.

-For further information, contact Zoe Davies, Link’s Policy and Campaigns Manager.
+For further information, contact Matt Browne, Link's Advocacy Lead

 Also in the policy hub: